fartec0/cah-api-test/README.md

-# Performance test report for the Cards Against Humanity Node.js API
+# [DRAFT] Performance test report for the Cards Against Humanity Node.js API

 ## Tooling
 The selected tools for this analysis are JMeter, Loader.io and WRK.